FEUP-LDTS-2023/project-l09gr01/README.md

 ## LDTS_l09gr01 - Bad Ice

-In this fun and exciting strategy, maze-based game your goal is to collect every last piece of fruit in each level.
-Each maze is guarded by different monsters that you can either defeat or avoid by using different power-ups that are scattered around the area and you will be able to modify the maze layout in real time to your advantage by destroying and creating walls Your creativity and ability to think quick will be put to the test!
+In this fun and exciting strategy, maze-based game, your goal is to collect every last piece of fruit in each level.
+Each maze is guarded by different monsters that you can either defeat or avoid by using different power-ups that are scattered around the area.
+You will be able to modify the maze layout in real time to your advantage by destroying and creating ice blocks.
+Your creativity and ability to think quick will be put to the test!

 This project is being developed by João Parada (up201405280@edu.fe.up.pt), João Cordeiro (up202205682@edu.fe.up.pt) and Luciano Ferreira (up202208158@edu.fe.up.pt) for LDTS 2023⁄24.